sajjad-yousuf-96/QR-CODE-SCANNER/README.md

   # QR-CODE-SCANNER

-  # QR Code Scanner Module for Odoo
+  # QR Code Scanner Module for Odoo V15-V16 Community Version

 The QR Code Scanner module for Odoo allows users to scan QR codes containing predefined data formats and automatically create records in the `res.partner` model.
 If a record already exists for the scanned QR code, an error message will be displayed.